graphopedia-xyz/graphopedia/box-plot/index.md

     author: Marcus
     link:   https://beckmw.wordpress.com/2014/07/15/average-dissertation-and-thesis-length-take-two
     image:  distribution-of-number-of dissertation-pages-by-discipline.png
     note:   Distribution of page lengths of doctoral dissertations by discipline.
-The data is sorted by median.
-Number of records for each discipline is in parentheses.
+The data is sorted by the median.
+The number of records for each discipline is in parentheses.

   - title:  Median Ages of Females With The 25 Most Common Names